 A. Notwithstanding any other law, all teachers who are certificated pursuant to this section must have a baccalaureate degree and a valid fingerprint clearance card.

-B. The state board of education shall adopt rules for the issuance of the following types of certificates for teachers to reflect the source of the training the teacher obtains:
+B. The state board of education shall adopt rules for the issuance of the following types of certificates for teachers:

 1. Standard teaching certificate.